gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 We are looking forward to seeing you here in Seattle in July!

-Registration for Seattle Snowmass uses one of the two following links:
+In-person and Virtual registration for Seattle Snowmass is open!
+Use one of the two following links:

-* Everyone except below should use the **[form found at this link](https://cvent.me/vz43ry)**.
+* All in-person and _senior virtual registration_ should use the **[form found at this link](https://cvent.me/vz43ry)**.
-* Early-career virtual registration only should use the [this form](https://docs.google.com/forms/d/1ydq7d4wuUdmVjdotEaxqCMhAOECUTSCUPlCmB8_gEnQ/edit).
+* Early-career virtual registration (free) _only_ should use the **[this form](https://docs.google.com/forms/d/1ydq7d4wuUdmVjdotEaxqCMhAOECUTSCUPlCmB8_gEnQ/edit)**.

 You can see people that have already registered [here](/participantList/).

-Late registration starts July 3, at 12am Seattle time! *PLEASE* register before this date, July 3rd is going to be after some of our food orders!
+Late registration starts July 3, at 12am Seattle time! **PLEASE** register before this date, July 3rd is going to be after some of our food orders!

 Below you'll find a description of the information we request and your purchase options.
 Note that you can register more than one person for a single payment if you desire.